OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-15.md

 ## Genesis 15:20

-Hittites, Perizzites, Rephaites,
+the Hittites, Perizzites, and Rephaites,

 ## Genesis 15:21

-Amorites, Canaanites, Girgashites, and Jebusites.”
+the Amorites, Canaanites, Girgashites, and Jebusites.”